 Bank statements are always needed for a Tier 4 application, even if all your costs are covered by a scholarship or loan.

-If you have a scholarship or loan that covers all your fees for the first year and the required amount for living costs, that is all the evidence of your money you need.
+If you have a scholarship or loan that covers all your fees for the first year and the required amount for living costs, that is all the evidence of the money you need.
 Additional evidence (for example, bank statements) would only be needed if there was a shortfall.

 What’s more, even if you do need evidence of your own money, bank statements are only one type of acceptable evidence.
 You can also use a bank letter or a building society passbook, or a combination of all of them, and any of them can be held in a parent’s or legal guardian’s name.
 You can also use evidence of certain types of loan, although that can only be in your own name.